CBFM® Ukraine (online)

 Training format:

-• the training will take place in two modules – in September and in October.
-Please note that the duration of train
+• the training will take place in two modules.

 The international MiKK Advisory & Pre-mediation Service regularly refers cross-border family cases for mediation to MiKK-listed Mediators.
 Ongoing Training requirements in the field of mediation, family law and cross-border family mediation apply to MiKK Cross-border Family Mediators.